 How To Fit The SmokeIT Legacy Controller

-Well, its relatively simple, and Pit Boss have produced a short video below to guide owners through the process.
+Well, it’s relatively simple, and Pit Boss has produced a short video below to guide owners through the process.

 Now, the wires are all colour coded which will help to guide you.
 When in doubt though, take pictures of all the cable connections with your phone before you dismantle anything.